 For the proper type of replacement bulb, see "Replacement Bulbs" in the Index.

 Halogen Bulbs

 Halogen bulbs have pressurized gas inside and can burst if you drop or scratch the bulb.
 You or others could be injured.
-Take special care when handling and disposing of halogen bulbs.
+Be sure to read and follow the instructions on the bulb package.